Havanese vs Hokkaido: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Havanese and Hokkaido is one of the most significant factors in choosing between these dogs.
-Havanese is characterized by a intelligent, outgoing, funny personality, while Hokkaido tends toward brave, devoted, alert traits.
+Havanese is characterized by an intelligent, outgoing, funny personality, while Hokkaido tends toward brave, devoted, alert traits.
 In daily life, this means Havanese owners typically experience a dog that leans toward intelligent behavior, while Hokkaido owners find their dog more inclined toward brave tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Neither option is objectively superior; the choice comes down to personality-and-lifestyle fit.

 Best for Families with Children